xloem/intellect/README.md

+# Karl is slowly building a computer mind

 Please support Karl working on this intelligence framework.
 The basic framework needs to be quality (including simple if possible), so that the rest may function.